PelerYuan/notepad-plus-plus/README.md

 2. open `PowerEditor\visual.net\notepadPlus.sln` with `Microsoft Visual Studio 2022 version 17.5 (C/C++ Compiler, v143 toolset for win32, x64, arm64)`
 3. Build Notepad++ solution like a normal Visual Studio project.
 (By the way I recommend you to build the release version, becuase you may get a warning about the missing of some config file, if you build it in the debug mode, but it doesn't matter).
-4. more information about the music resource configuration the music file is in the `red_song` folder, and it has been configured in the `red_song.rc` in visual studio.
+4. more information about the music resource configuration: the music file is in the `red_song` folder, and it has been configured in the `red_song.rc` in visual studio.
 REPLACE the `IDR_WAVE2` in it, and modify the code below from:
 ```cpp
 PlaySound(LPWSTR(IDR_WAVE2), GetModuleHandle(NULL), SND_RESOURCE | SND_ASYNC | SND_LOOP);